“To win in the marketplace, you must first win in the workplace.” – Doug Conant.

 In line with that, boomers will appreciate anything that provides them with opportunities for professional development.
 Since boomers are workaholics, they are motivated by work-related benefits such as promotions, praise, and having their work/expertise acknowledged.

-The stigma for flexible working is changing.
+The stigma of flexible working is changing.
 As a result, even baby boomers yearn for flexibility at the workplace these days—something you’d only expect to get from the tech-savvy generations.

 In a recent Harvard Business Review survey, 87% of boomers said they consider work flexibility very important.
 That’s because they’ve built lives outside of the office and have more generations to care for.